MakeSchool-Tutorials/Reddit-On-Rails/P4-Users/content.md

 Let's create a commit and explain what we've just done.

 At this point you should have made a decent base for people to split off!
 Make sure that you check in with your teacher to make sure that two of you at a good point and if you choose to you can split the next two modules up!

+Once your code is committed let's merge this code back into master.
+Finish the feature and push your changes so that both you and your partner have the same code.
+Your partner will have to run migrations as well in order to have their database sync up with the Rails models.